UMCarpentries/intro-curriculum-python/_episodes/01-python-plotting.md

 > > When we assign a value to an object, the object stores that value so we can access it later.
 However, if we store a new value in an object we have already created (like when we stored "Harry Potter" in the `name` object), it replaces the old value.
 The `age` object does not change, because we never assign it a new value.
 > {: .solution}
 {: .challenge}

+> ## Single vs Double Quotes
+> Python supports using either single quotes `'` or double quotes `"` to specify strings.
+> You do need to use the same kind of quotes at the beginning and end of the string.
+> There's no set rules on which one you should use.
+> - [Some Python style guide](https://docs.ckan.org/en/ckan-2.1.5/python-coding-standards.html) suggests using single-quotes for shorter strings (the technical term is "[string literals](https://en.wikipedia.org/wiki/String_literal)"), as they are a little easier to type and read, and using double-quotes for strings that are likely to contain single-quote characters as part of the string itself (such as strings containing natural language, e.g. `"I'll be there."`).
+> - [Some other Python style guide](https://google.github.io/styleguide/pyguide.html) suggests being consistent with your choice of string quote character within a file.
+Pick `'` or `"` and stick with it.
+{: .callout}

 > ## Guidelines on naming objects